Abdoul02/ComposeLocationWeather/README.md

 ## ‼️ Please note the following:

-OpenWeatherMap Key should be stored in your bash_profile as: `WEATHER_API_KEY`. same goes for
+OpenWeatherMap Key should be stored in your bash_profile as: `WEATHER_API_KEY`. same goes for `PLACES_API_KEY`
-Alternatively you can just paste it in your local.properties and uncomment the following code under build.gradle.kts
+Alternatively you can just paste them in your local.properties and uncomment the following code under build.gradle.kts

     /*val properties = Properties().apply { load(FileInputStream(File(rootProject.rootDir, "local.properties"))) }